jquintozamora/es6-weather-forecast/Readme.md

 - Improve the design
 - Add more information about clouds, wind, etc...
 - Even if that is responsive (i used float divs) it could be targeted with media queries and the mobile user experience could be improved.
+- Initial Spinner meanwhile the app is doing the query to weather API

 <br /><br />